 What do the Persians, Louis XIV, and Johnny Cash have in common?
 Their heeled footwear.
 Quite appropriate as heeled shoes were originated, and worn, by men for centuries, something that surprises many people.

 My art history students tend to chuckle when they see the Portrait of Louis XIV by Hyacinthe Rigaud.
 Not least is the ostentatiousness of just about everything, but then there’s the inevitable question about his preferred choice of shoe.
 But the Sun King set fashion trends and men’s heels were certainly one of the biggest.
 How did that come to be?

 During the centuries when horses were the primary, or only, mode of transportation and integral to military campaigns, heels served very practical purposes.
 They helped keep feet in stirrups and provided balance when required to stand in the saddle.
 This is seen as early as 10th century Persia.

-Bata Shoe Museum director & senior curator Elizabeth Semmelhack believes the style was adopted by European men in the 16th century after alliances were forged between various western European countries and the Persian ruler Shah Abbas (1588–1629) against the Ottomans.
-Shah Abbas had the largest cavalry force in the world and because of this association to soldiers and warfare, heels were seen as quite masculine.
+Bata Shoe Museum director & senior curator Elizabeth Semmelhack believes the style was adopted by European men in the 16th century after alliances were forged between various Western European countries and the Persian ruler Shah Abbas (1588-1629) against the Ottomans.
+Shah Abbas had the largest cavalry force in the world and because of this association with soldiers and warfare, heels were seen as quite masculine.